-Sauvignon blanc is generally served at a cooler temperature of about 45°-50°F. This temperature helps to mellow out the racing acidity that this wine is so well known for.
+Sauvignon blanc is generally served at a cooler temperature of about 45°-50°F. This temperature helps to mellow out the bracing acidity that this wine is so well known for.

 This wine should certainly be served at a cooler temperature of about 45°F. Pinot Gris is meant to be refreshing, sometimes with a slight sweetness, carrying nice notes of green apple and pear.
 Pinot Gris is not meant to be aged for the long term, and should typically be consumed within a couple of years of purchasing.

-There are countless styles of Riesling, from super sweet sticky dessert wines, to dry, zingy, refreshing styles.
-Famous aromatics of Riesling include lime peel, petroleum, apples, and honey.
+There are countless styles of Riesling, from super sweet sticky dessert wines to dry, zingy, refreshing styles.
+Famous aromatics of Riesling include the lime peel, petroleum, apples, and honey.
 It is a perfect companion to spicy foods.

 Riesling should be served cooler, but not too cool, around 48°F. This temperature is perfect in revealing the bouquet of aromas that the wine has to offer, yet is a pleasant, refreshing temperature that masks the alcohol scent.

 Riesling is a great wine when it comes to aging.
 The razor-sharp acidity is a great backbone that will keep the wine from becoming flat over the years.

 Acidity is truly the foundation of a white wine, while tannins are that of red wine.
 Some Rieslings will last beautifully for at least 20 years if stored in ideal cellaring conditions.